nmssyahmi/Mindcomposure/README.md

 - Flutter(Dart Programming)

 ii.
 Database Server that being used:
-- Firebase Authentication for user authentication,
+- Firebase Authentication for user authentication
 - Firebase Firestore for storing various data
 - Firebase Storage for storing image.